Piatra Craiului (ro)

 When To Go

-In wintertime relatively few people go climbing in Piatra Craiului, on the other hand, among those few people the percentage of SP members seems to be a little higher, not to mention the percentage of SP dogs.:) In June there can still be plenty of snow in the couloirs and ravines.
+In wintertime relatively few people go climbing in the Piatra Craiului, on the other hand, among those few people the percentage of SP members seems to be a little higher, not to mention the percentage of SP dogs.:) In June there can still be plenty of snow in the couloirs and ravines.
 In July and August, the trails can get crowded in places.
 July can be rainy, depending on the year.
 Late summer and the first half of autumn seem to offer the best chance of your enjoying whatever snowless fun you have come for.

 - mid-May video: up Ciorânga Canyon (4 parts)